daleghent/nina-influxdb-exporter/README.md

 Metrics are provided by class of equipment and the statistics of each saved image.
 For equipment, metrics for each class are sent each time N.I.N.A. polls the hardware for its status.
 This also means that only connected hardware will have statistics transmitted.
 Certain metrics will also have tags associated with them.

+Global tags, applied to all metrics:
+* `profile_name`: The name of the active N.I.N.A. profile
+* `host_name`: The name of the computer

 ### Camera

+Additional tags:
+* `camera_name`: The name of the connected canera device

 | Metric | Definition | Type |
 | ------ | ---------- | ---- |